Scalable Drift Monitoring in Medical Imaging AI: Methods

+The preceding sections describe the architectural principles and requirements of the MMC+ framework.
+This section details how we instantiate the framework for our chest X-ray experiments, specifying the concrete methods and data elements used to satisfy those requirements.

+For distribution comparison of continuous variables, we employ the Wasserstein distance\cite{panaretos2019statistical}, which effectively captures differences in multivariate distributions and handles shifts in both location and shape.
+For discrete categorical variables, we use the Hellinger distance\cite{oosterhoff2012note}, which provides well-defined measures even when categories differ between sets and remains stable across varying sample sizes.
+The full mathematical formulations of both metrics are provided in the Supplementary Information for reference.

+MMC+ aggregates information from three types of data elements: image metadata, image appearance, and model predictions.
+While the framework is general and can accommodate various measurements, we describe here our specific instantiation for chest X-ray monitoring.

 Every radiological image acquired in clinical practice is stored within a standardized DICOM (Digital Imaging and Communications in Medicine) file alongside various metadata attributes that describe acquisition parameters of the image, patient characteristics, and the clinical context of the acquisition.
 For our experiments, we selected a number of DICOM attributes that may affect model performance on chest radiographs and used each as an individual element within MMC+.
 A small number of additional attributes were sourced from the institutional Radiology Information System (RIS).
-Table \ref{tab:dicom_metadata} lists the relevant attributes.
+Table~S1 in the Supplementary Information lists the relevant attributes.
+Each metadata attribute is treated as either a discrete or continuous variable and compared using the appropriate distance metric (Hellinger or Wasserstein).